Image represents How to Optimize for Voice Search

 Solution:

-• Develop an FAQ page with concise answers to questions your audience might ask via voice search.
+• Create an FAQ section with brief answers to voice search-related questions that your audience would ask.

 How to Enhance Mobile Optimization